denzgrant/DasFlix-/README.md

 # DasFLix :tv:
 http://www.dasflix.com/ \
 DasFlix is a CRUD MVC project by University of Arizona Students: <a href="https://github.com/azu20" target="_blank">Azucena Gonzalez</a>, <a href="https://github.com/denzgrant">Denzell Grant</a>, and <a href="https://github.com/stephenstuder">Stephen Studer</a>.
 Team Name: House Targaryen #FireAndBlood:fire::dragon_face:.
 DasFlix is a clone of a streaming service that uses TheMovieDB API and allows the user to create a watchlist.
-The watchlist is then populated by searching or selecting results from what's trending.
+The watchlist is then populated by searching or selecting results from what's currently trending.

 **Warning: This site is non-streaming since we don't own the licensing rights**
 ---